spree/spree/README.md

 If you want to run all the tests across all the gems then

     $ cd spree
-    $ rake spec     #=> 'this will run spec tests for all the gems'
-    $ rake cucumber #=> 'this will run cucumber tests for all the gems'
-    $ rake          #=> 'this will run both spec and cucumber tests for all the gems'
+    $ bundle exec rake          #=> 'this will run both spec and cucumber tests for all the gems'

 Each gem contains its own series of tests, and for each directory, you need to do a quick one-time creation of a test application and then you can use it to run the tests.
 For example, to run the tests for the core project.

     $ cd core
-    $ rake test_app
+    $ bundle exec rake test_app

+Now you can run just the specs, just the features or everything together

-    $ rake spec
+    $ bundle exec rake spec
-    $ rake cucumber
+    $ bundle exec rake cucumber
-    $ rake          #=> 'this will run both spec and cucumber tests for the gem'
+    $ bundle exec rake          #=> 'this will run both spec and cucumber tests for the gem'

-    # If you want to run specs for only a single spec file
+If you want to run specs for only a single spec file

     $ bundle exec rspec spec/models/state_spec.rb

-    # If you want to run a particular line of spec
+If you want to run a particular line of spec

     $ bundle exec rspec spec/models/state_spec.rb:7

-    # If you want to run a single cucumber feature
+If you want to run a single cucumber feature

-    # bundle exec cucumber features/admin/orders.feature --require features
+    $ bundle exec cucumber features/admin/orders.feature --require features

-    # If you want to run a particular scenario then include the line number
+If you want to run a particular scenario then include the line number

-    # bundle exec cucumber features/admin/orders.feature:3 --require features
+    $ bundle exec cucumber features/admin/orders.feature:3 --require features

 Contributing